Andean Parliament: History

 The Andean Parliament is the political organ, deliberative, representative of the people, as well as guarantor of the rights and democracy in the Andean Community.

 The origins of the Andean Parliament go back to 1966 with the Bogotá Agreement, drawn up on the recommendation of ECLAC under the Montevideo Treaty of 1960.
 With the Cartagena Agreement, signed on May 26, 1969, the five countries met In what was originally called the Andean Pact, when its legal norms and provisions were established.2 Its objective was to strengthen its economies through free trade, tariff elimination and the customs union.
 Its Constitutive Treaty was signed by the chancellors of Bolivia, Colombia, Ecuador, Peru and Venezuela.
 Its first headquarters were in Lima, then later moved to Bogota.

-Venezuelan diplomat Milos Alcalay served as Secretary General of the Andean Parliament (1984–85) and as Permanent Secretary of the Andean Parliament (Bogotá, 1985–89).
+Venezuelan diplomat Milos Alcalay served as Secretary General of the Andean Parliament (1984–1985) and as Permanent Secretary of the Andean Parliament (Bogotá, 1985–1989).
 Subsequently, in 1996, through the Trujillo Protocol modifying the Cartagena Agreement, the governments of the subregion granted it supranational powers, defining it as the Political Control Unit of the Andean Integration System (SAI).

 Its representatives were initially elected by the national congresses of the member countries.
 According to the Protocol of Trujillo, approved on March 10, 1996, its representatives would be elected for a period of five years directly by the respective member countries of the Andean Community; In Colombia they were by direct suffrage since the elections of March 14, 2010.
 It consisted of five members for each member country, which gave a total of twenty-five parliamentarians.

 On April 22, 2006, Venezuela withdrew from the Andean Community and, therefore, from the Andean Parliament, denouncing the Treaty establishing the Cartagena Agreement.
 The reason given was the signing by Colombia and Peru of free trade agreements with the United States that distorted the CAN, according to the Venezuelan government.
 Later the Colombian legislature through law 1157 of 2007, which allowed the election in that country of parliamentarians by means of universal and direct suffrage, approved the salaries and commissions of the Andean parliamentarians.
 They would thus be paid with part of the budget of the State, when before they sat free of charge.

 In October 2011, Spain, Mexico, and Panama became permanent observer members of the Andean Parliament.
-In 2016, Argentina became an observer member as well.
+In 2016, Argentina became an observer member as well, followed by Turkey in 2019.

 In 2015, Chile became a permanent member of the Andean Parliament.

-In 2019, Turkey became an observer member.